noodleA1/RA.Aid/README.md

 - `--planner-provider`: Provider to use specifically for planning tasks (falls back to --provider if not specified)
 - `--planner-model`: Model to use specifically for planning tasks (falls back to --model if not specified)
 - `--cowboy-mode`: Skip interactive approval for shell commands
+- `--mcp-use-config`: Path to a custom MCP-Use JSON config file.
+If provided without `--disable-default-mcp`, only this config will be loaded.
+- `--disable-default-mcp [SERVER ...]`: Disable specific default MCP servers (context7, taskmaster-ai, tree_sitter) or all if no names are given.
+Can be used with `--mcp-use-config` to merge custom config with filtered defaults.
+- `--disable-task-master-planning`: Force RA.Aid to use its internal planner instead of Task Master tools, even if the Task Master MCP server is active.
 - `--expert-provider`: The LLM provider to use for expert knowledge queries (choices: anthropic, openai, openrouter, openai-compatible, gemini)
 - `--expert-model`: The model name to use for expert knowledge queries (required for non-OpenAI providers)
 - `--hil, -H`: Enable human-in-the-loop mode for interactive assistance during task execution